The "Pianoforte" -

 little changes have been made to the design of the action (the

 mechanism that strikes the strings).
-I have tuned instruments

-made in the 1885 -1900 time-frame and the core construction is
+I have tuned instruments made in the 1885 -1900 time-frame

-quite similar to those manufactured today.
-Note that the
+and the core construction is quite similar to those manufactured

-materials used to construct the action continue to be improved
+today.
+Note that the materials used to construct the action

-and there remains some element of trial-and-error and
+remains some element of trial-and-error and continued

-continued improvements still taking place.
+improvements still taking place.